 Leaving your home alone

-If you have a long trip away in the pipeline, check with your home insurer to make certain your home is covered by your policy for the extent of your trip.
-Most home insurance policies will state the maximum length of time you can leave your property unoccupied before your policy becomes invalid.
+If you have a long trip away in the pipeline, check with your insurer to make certain you’re covered by your policy for the extent of your trip.
+Most policies will state the maximum length of time you can leave your property unoccupied before your policy becomes invalid.
 This is often 30 days, but can be longer.

 Close, but not close enough

 Check the wording around ‘close relatives’ in your policy documentation.
 Different insurance providers can have different definitions, but they will normally refer to a member of your immediate family.
 For example, if there was a death in your family and you had to cancel a trip, you may not be covered by your travel insurance if it’s not the death of an immediate relative.